Mario5T/Native_Playgroung/readme.md

-# React Native Playground — Architecture Diagram & Explainer
+# React Native Playground – Architecture & Documentation

-## Overview

-A **React Native Playground** is an environment where developers can write, preview, and test React Native code instantly, without needing a full local setup.
-Think of it like a CodeSandbox or Expo Snack, but tailored for React Native.

-The playground typically supports:

-* **Code editing** (in-browser or in-app editor)
-* **Instant preview** (on device, emulator, or web preview)
-* **Dependency management** (importing npm libraries)
-* **Bundling & live reload**
-* **Cloud sync & sharing**

-This document explains the architecture and shows how different parts of the system interact.
+This document explains the high-level architecture of a **React Native Playground** (similar to Expo Snack or CodeSandbox for RN).
+It includes diagrams (in Mermaid syntax, GitHub-compatible), component breakdowns, flows, and key considerations.

 ---